oktadev/okta-blog/_source/_posts/2020-01-21-angular-material-login.md

 }
 ```

-The `AuthService` has a reference to the injected `OktaAuth` object which we use to interact with the Okta libraries.
+The `AuthService` has a reference to the injected `OktaAuth` object, which we use to interact with the Okta libraries.

 The `isAuthenticated$` property is the observable stream of a behavior subject that reflects whether the user is logged in or not.
-The pattern of keeping the behavior subject private and exposing only the observable is a best practice to keep other code paths from manipulating the emissions.
+The pattern of keeping the behavior subject private, exposing only the observable, is a best practice to keep other code paths from manipulating the emissions.
 The `AuthService` also defines two public methods.
 The `login()` method sends a sign-in request to the Okta server.
 On success, the user is authenticated and a session is established.
 The `logout()` method will sign out the user and redirect them to a specified route.

 Now that the service is in place, you can use it in the application component.
 Open `src/app/app.component.ts` and modify the contents to match the code below.